harish000/SimplyBlogging/README.md

 # SimplyBlogging
-Simple blog application as a part of MongoDB University.
+Simple java web application as a part of MongoDB for Java course from MongoDB university.
 Uses SparkJava and Freemaker framework with MongoDB as backend.